daios-ai/msg/docs/manual/docs/installation.md

 ## Oracle backends

 MindScript’s oracles are executed by an LLM backend.
 Installing MindScript does **not** install a backend.
-This is intentional:

-* It keeps the core runtime lightweight.
-* It lets you choose between local and hosted providers.
-* It avoids forcing a particular vendor or model.
+You have to either install a local backend or use an LLM provider.

+By default, MindScript attempts to use a local installation of `ollama` with the `llama3.2:latest` model, but you can change this via the `llm` module (see below).

 ### Supported backends (from `lib/llm.ms`)